jgardella/compat/README.md

 compat --target fileOne.js fileTwo.js directory
 ```

-By default, compat will not recursively traverse directories to find all `.js` files.
+By default, compat will not recursively traverse directories to find all `.js` or `.html` files.
 Enable this functionality with the `--recursive` (`-r`) flag.

 ```